NHOrus/srwq-compilation/episode-22.md

 "Would it still work, if they showed up again?"

-"Unlikely, the actual body modification on these two was minimal...after the surgery, at least.
+"Unlikely, the actual body modification on these two was minimal... after the surgery, at least.
 And the organic components are dying now, so they don't seem to be remote organisms, merely parasites to the pilots."

 "So, those two are fine now?"

 Shuu blinks.
-"I wouldn't say...fine...The girl is in mental shock, and the man...well, he doesn't have limbs.
+"I wouldn't say... fine...
+The girl is in mental shock, and the man... well, he doesn't have limbs.
 The alien appeared to have grafted their technology directly onto severed stumps."

 Axel barely blinks.
 "Sounds like business as usual down in EFA central."
-Anonymous Sun 21 Feb 2010 04:58:37 No.4564273 Report
->>4564178
-FFFFFFFFFFFFFFFFFFFFFFFFUCK.

-Seems the MX guys won't enter into battle for some time.....and that's a massive understatement.
-Jerid Messa !!AbDOcayw4O/ Sun 21 Feb 2010 05:06:37 No.4564314 Report
- Quoted By: >>4564327
- Well the MX duo have certainly seen better days.
-Aqua might be back in action sooner than Hugo after some bonding time with Katina though.
-Anonymous Sun 21 Feb 2010 05:08:37 No.4564327 Report
- Quoted By: >>4564331
->>4564360
->>4564314
-When you say "back into action" you mean as a sex slave?
-And bonding as "lesbian sex" right?
-Haken Browning !zHe7DH816A Sun 21 Feb 2010 05:10:37 No.4564331 Report
- Quoted By: >>4564341
->>4564327
-DAMMIT, I ALREADY FAILED ONCE, AND I HAVEN'T PLAYED/SPOILED ENOUGH MX YET

-DON'T WRECK MY SABBATICAL LIKE THIS
-Ratsel Feinschmecker !VFYL66iWMA Sun 21 Feb 2010 05:12:37 No.4564341 Report
- Quoted By: >>4564475
->>4564514
->>4564331

-*backhands* stop failing, boy.
-Jerid Messa !!AbDOcayw4O/ Sun 21 Feb 2010 05:17:37 No.4564360 Report
- Quoted By: >>4564447
->>4564514
->>4564327

-That wasn't quite what I was getting at but that works too.
-Preferably after actual bonding and helping Aqua get better mentally.
-Anonymous Sun 21 Feb 2010 05:32:37 No.4564447 Report
->>4564360
-Sounds like Kai knew her better, I'd rather leave him to do it while we focus on the people we've already become friends with.
-I've always thought we've been spreading our attention too thin.
-Ratsel Feinschmecker !VFYL66iWMA Sun 21 Feb 2010 05:37:37 No.4564475 Report
- Quoted By: >>4564514
->>4564341

-Hmm.....
-Darn.
-I dont have the powers of Bright Noa.
-Sciencegar Sciencebolt Sun 21 Feb 2010 05:43:37 No.4564502 Report
 "Irm, what do we have?"

 Irm pulls out a notebook.
 "The Raioh and Dumi are good to go, thanks to those Machine Cells.
 Same with the StealthRaubtier, we'll just have to put me or Russel in it, or switch around pilots.
 The Angelg is good-"

 "Still need to talk to her about my clothes..."

-"Er...You can take the Vaisaga, the Guarlion will be fixed within the hour, and the Huckebien should be good to go by then as well.
+"Er...
+You can take the Vaisaga, the Guarlion will be fixed within the hour, and the Huckebien should be good to go by then as well.
 Plus we have the Valsione and Cybuster, but I think you want to keep the Irregulars out of this, don't you?"

-"Just a bit...But that sounds like we could have a strike team."
+"Just a bit...
+But that sounds like we could have a strike team."

 "Yeah, Axel, but where?"